Benjaki2/d3-world-maps/README.md

 # D3 World Maps Template

-This library was build to promote data sharing on a global scale.
+This library was built to promote data sharing on a global scale.

 # How it works

-In your html, you must create a div with an id of 'world-map' or create a custom class/id to select.
+In your html, you must create an element with an id of 'world-map' or create a custom class or id to select.
 Specify the dimensions here with height & width attributes.

 ```html
 <body>